chaoss/wg-dei/goal_recognition.md

 Name  |  Question
 --- | ---
 Contribution Type  |  Does recognition skew to a particular kind of contribution?
 How are we missing altogether(see Contribution for a list of types identified to track)
-Contribution Volume  |  Do we have a preference towards small contributions or multiple contributions?
+Contribution Volume  |  Do we have a bias towards small contributions or multiple contributions?
-Recognition Type  |  TBD (i.e. thank you in PR comments, blog post, badges etc) Recognition Value  |  Do different demographics account for diverse types of recognition? (qualitative?)
+Recognition Type  |  TBD (i.e. thank you in PR comments, blog post, badges etc) Recognition Value  |  Do different demographics value different types of recognition? (qualitative?)

 Comments/Discussion
 1. Can we add ways of recognition.